 Another factor which will make the puzzle experience successful is making the purpose of the mystery clear.
 Thinking back to a few of the greatest mystery dungeons ever made, the end of Harry Potter and the Philosopher’s Stone is a great framework to mention for this.

 Before entering the dungeon, the trio has their end purpose in mind: stop “Snape” from accessing the Philosopher’s Stone.
-They also know that a lot of educators have pitched in to keep the rock concealed.
+They also know that a lot of professors have pitched in to keep the rock concealed.

 When it concerns the individual puzzles, the objective is clear: move ahead into another area.
 On the other hand, how they are introduced with each one of those puzzles makes the easy job of getting in the next space a struggle.
-They might need to get the ideal key in a swarm of flying keys which attempts to strike them; they might need to conquer an enchanted hockey board, or else they may need to fix a logic puzzle.
+They might need to get the ideal key in a swarm of flying keys which attempts to strike them; they might need to conquer an enchanted chess board, or else they may need to fix a logic puzzle.
 1 thing stays constant; they know what the mystery is attempting to do and how to advance through the dungeon.

 2. Thou Shalt Create Alternatives to Thy Puzzle